glenhutson/BlackbaudCustomizations/Financial-Edge-NXT/FENXT-Projects-IncompleteActions-SHR/README.md

 ## Initial Setup
+Download the .zip file in the files list above.
 After [importing the flow](https://docs.blackbaud.com/microsoft-connectors-docs/microsoft-power-platform/basics/import-flows), you will need to edit the following pieces:

 * Open the initial _Recurrence_ step and edit that to match when you would like the flow to periodically check the Batches.
 * Open the "README" Section in the flow and follow the instructions.